 Sending warning after expiration: If current date is the same or later than expiration date and no Recordal for renewal with status Filed, create and send letter 609 if the trademark status = registered.

 Frequency: Weekly.
-Every Monday, it has to gather all the dossiers from previous week .
+Every Monday, it has to gather all the dossiers where expiry date is 1 month+1 week.

 Expiration: 7M after expiry date of a TM dossier and if no Recordal for renewal with status Filed, set the status of the TM dossier to ‘Expired’ if its status = registered.